HEP-PBSP/colibri/colibri/doc/sphinx/source/tutorials/running_fits/index.rst

 Running Fits
 ============

-Colibri supports three inference methods for fitting models:
+Colibri supports three inference methods for PDF fitting:

 1. **Analytical Fit**:
    Computes the posterior distribution of model parameters by solving the linear regression analytically.